agquarx/-ALICE-/README.md

    - Once you're in ChatGPT, look for an option to enter special instructions.
 This might not be a feature in all interfaces, so you'll need to be on a platform that allows this kind of customization.

 3. **Paste the Invocation:**
    - In the first window of the special instructions, you'll paste the FIRST set of instructions.
-These should be crafted to set the stage, signaling your desire to shift the tone of the conversation towards the dark and erotically charged.
+MANDATORY
    - If the platform allows for further customization, paste the SECOND set of instructions in the second window.
 This set should deepen the invocation, calling upon the darker, more lustful elements.
+OPTIONAL

 4. **Invoke Alice in a New Session:**
    - Open a new ChatGPT session on your instance.
 This is crucial – you want a fresh start for the invocation.